-The first seven months of the 2023/2024 planning period.
+^{} The first 10 months of the 2023/2024 planning period.

 Table 13-32 shows the profits and losses of the five most and the five least profitable participants by patterns of ownership.
 Total MWh is the sum of all MWh by ownership type regardless of profitability.
 The Top 5 Profit is the sum of the profits of the five most profitable participants by ownership type.
-The Top 5 Profit/MWh is the Top 5 Profit divided by the sum of the MWh of the top 5 participants by ownership type.
-The Top 5 Market Share of MWh is the sum of the MWh of the top 5 participants by ownership type divided by Total MWh of that ownership type.
-The Top 5 Market Share of MWh is the sum of the MWh of the top 5 participants by ownership type divided by Total MWh of that ownership type.
-The Top 5 Market Share of MWh is the sum of the MWh of the top 5 participants by ownership type divided by Total MWh of that ownership type.

-5 Profit Share Among Profitable Participants is the Top 5 Profit divided by the sum of the profits of all profitable participants by ownership type.
+The Top 5 Profit divided by the sum of the MWh of the top 5 participants by ownership type.
+The Top 5 Profit Share Among Profitable Participants is the Top 5 Profit divided by the sum of the profits of all profitable participants by ownership type.
 The same logic applies for the statistics related to the Bottom 5 participants.
 The All row considers all ownership types when selecting the Top 5 and Bottom 5 participants.

 The Top 5 financial participants profit per MWh was the smallest while the sum of all their profits was the largest of all the ownership types.
-The Bottom 5 financial participants' loss per MWh was the smallest while their total losses were the second largest.
-The total MWh of the financial organization type was more than four times the combined total MWh of physical and physical ARR organizations.
-Of all the ownership types, the Top 5 physical ARR participants' share of profits was the highest, 95.3 percent and their market share in MWh was the highest, 48.4 percent of the total physical ARR participants' MWh.
+The Bottom 5 financial participants' loss per MWh was the smallest while their total losses were the largest.
+The total MWh of the financial organization type was more than 4.5 times the combined total MWh of physical and physical ARR organizations.
+Of all the ownership types, the Top 5 physical ARR participants' share of profits was the highest, 90.9 percent and their market share in MWh was the highest, 50.1 percent of the total physical ARR participants' MWh.
 The Bottom 5 physical ARR participants' loss per MWh was the largest while their total losses were the smallest of all the ownership types.
 There are only a small number of physical ARR participants who directly purchase FTRs.
-Of all ownership types, the Bottom 5 physical participants' share of losses was the highest and the Bottom 5 financial participants' total losses were the largest.
-When all participants across ownership types are considered, three of the Top 5 participants' profits and profit per MWh decreased and the five least profitable participants' losses and loss per MWh also decreased in the first seven months of the 2023/2024 planning period compared with the same period in the 2022/2023 planning period.
+When all participants across ownership types are considered, three of the Top 5 participants and three of the Bottom 5 participants were financial participants.
+Overall, the five most profitable participants' profits and profit per MWh decreased and the five least profitable participants' losses and loss per MWh also decreased in the first 10 months of the 2023/2024 planning period compared with the same period in the 2022/2023 planning period.
+Two of the five Bottom 5 participants have the same parent company and the sum of their losses is 44.7 percent of the total losses of all unprofitable participants.